Wyvernsquare/ansible-role-vpn/README.md

 ansible (>= 1.8.x)
 vagrant
 virtualbox
-Make sure 192.168.1.0/24 is not used in your network.
+python needs to be install as well, then make sure the following libraries are installed: xmltodict, pywinrm Make sure 192.168.1.0/24 is not used in your network.
 If it is, modify the IP addresses in Vagrantfile.

 Make sure your access line is not pay-as-you-go.
 The scripts will download a lot of files.